ethereum/consensus-specs/specs/_features/focil/beacon-chain.md

 ## Introduction

-This is the beacon chain specification to add a committee-based inclusion list mechanism to allow forced transaction inclusion.
+This is the beacon chain specification to add a fork-choice enforced, committee-based inclusion list (FOCIL) mechanism to allow forced transaction inclusion.
 Refers to [Ethresearch](https://ethresear.ch/t/fork-choice-enforced-inclusion-lists-focil-a-simple-committee-based-inclusion-list-proposal/19870/1)

 *Note:* This specification is built upon [Electra](../../electra/beacon_chain.md) and is under active development.